 To further our work regarding the intent of our curriculum and how knowledge is disseminated, we have developed tools for teaching and learning that form part of our curriculum IMPLEMENTATION.
-Whose aim, along side teaching expertise / professional subject understanding (pedagogical content knowledge) and regular revision and repetition, is to support children transfer learning form their short term to long term memory.
+Their aim, alongside teaching expertise / professional subject understanding (pedagogical content knowledge) and regular revision and repetition, is to support children transfer learning form their short-term to long-term memory.

 One of the key aspects of our curriculum design has been deciding what we want our children to learn?
-What do we want them to transfer to their long term memory become part of their repertoire of knowledge?
+What do we want them to transfer to their long-term memory and become part of their repertoire of knowledge?
 How is the curriculum's INTENT implemented?

 For the core subjects of reading (including phonics), writing and maths, we have statements of implementation which show how knowledge concepts are implemented in each core subject.
 In English the subject material used as a knowledge conduit to scaffold writing is usually driven by the class Umbrella Project.